TestMasters Pocahontas, Arkansas LSAT Prep Courses

 Online LSAT Course

-- More than 160 hours of LSAT prep videos featuring TestMasters founder Robin Singh, the world record for perfect scores on the LSAT
+- More than 160 hours of LSAT prep videos featuring TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT

-- The complete five-volume set of TestMasters course materials delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)
+- The complete set of TestMasters course materials delivered free via courier, including licensed use of over 9000 actual LSAT questions

 - Access to TestMasters’ proven methods and techniques